KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-18-creating-classes.md

 This line of code tells the computer to set the class-level variable `x` to the value of the parameter variable `x`.

 If `this` is confusing, you can avoid this problem by giving your constructor parameters different names than the class variables.
-But this pattern of using the same name for class variables and constructor arguments is very common, so you're likely to encounter it in code written by other people.
+But this pattern of using the same name for class variables and constructor arguments is very common, so you'll likely tencounter it in code written by other people.

 # Class Functions